 The apothecary’s rose is native to ancient Persia.
 It is thought that it was brought to Europe by Crusaders returning from the Middle East.
 In England it became the symbol of the House of Lancaster and was renamed the Red Rose of Lancaster.
 The lengthy struggle between the House of Lancaster and the House of York, symbolized by a white rose, for dominance became known as the Wars of the Roses.
 The wars finally ended with Henry VII, the founder of the House of Tudor defeating Richard III.
 Henry took as his symbol what became known as the Tudor Rose, a combination of the Red Rose of Lancaster and the White Rose of York.

 The apothecary’s rose was grown for centuries in monastery gardens where it was used medicinally for sore throats, indigestion and skin rashes.
 Outside of the monasteries, women used it to eliminate wrinkles.
 In France, apothecary’s roses were planted outside the doors of apothecaries’ shops earning them their name of apothecary’s rose.
 In modern times, it is often grown in herb gardens because of its associations with medicine.

-Other uses for the rose include in perfumes and potpourris.
+Other uses for the rose include use in perfumes and potpourris.

 How to Grow an Apothecary's Rose